The Quick Guide to Outsourcing HR for Small Business

 - You’re not involved in each hiring decision.
 Small business owners usually hand-pick each team member.
 As the team grows, you may have to delegate your hiring process to your trusted managers and your HR team.

-- You’re providing a menu of benefit options.
-You will need to offer an expanding list Total Rewards to appeal to your growing team.
-Eventually, you’ll need someone to manage these rewards and the enrolment process.
+- Your benefits packages require a lot of work.
+You will need to offer an expanding list Total Rewards to appeal to your growing team, such as healthcare and PTO.
+Eventually, you’ll need someone to manage administration and enrolment for these employee benefits.

-- You need to bring in specialist staff.
+- You need to recruit for hard-to-fill positions.
 Need to bring in highly skilled employees or specialists?
 If so, you'll find the recruitment market is extremely competitive.
 You will need an expert who can optimize your hiring process and connect you with candidates.

 - You have a multi-location business.
 If your business is split across multiple locations, you might find it hard to apply policies consistently.
 An HR expert can help maintain your culture throughout the whole organization.

 - Your team is unhappy (or leaving).
 If people are unhappy—or resigning—it could indicate that there's a problem in the employee experience.
-You'll need an HR expert to d0iganose and
+You'll need an HR expert to diagnose and fix any issues.

 If you notice any of these issues, then it’s probably time to upgrade your HR function.
 The question is, should you hire a full-time human resources team or outsource your HR for small business needs?

-Building an in-house HR team is generally a good idea.
-But it’s not always the best option for companies that are in a growth phase, especially if you’re moving from a small business to a mid-size enterprise.
+Building an in-house human resources team is generally a good idea.
+But hiring full-time HR staff may not be the best option for companies in a growth phase, especially if you’re moving from a small company to a mid-size enterprise.